-Currently, house builders and estate agents remain relatively confident due to the Melton Borough's attractive rural nature, they are reporting a buoyant housing market and house prices have continued to rise during the pandemic; however there is a widespread expectation of a slowdown in housing demand as the stamp duty holiday is phased out.
+Currently house builders and estate agents remain relatively confident due to the Melton Borough's attractive rural nature, they are reporting a buoyant housing market and house prices have continued to rise during the pandemic; however there is a widespread expectation of a slowdown in housing demand once the current stamp duty holiday ends.

 Key to long term recovery will be building back better and supporting inclusive economic growth.
-To do this we will need to support local people, their businesses, jobs and incomes as well as their health and wellbeing, so as many people as possible are well placed to meet their own housing needs.
+To do this we think we will need to supporting local people, their businesses, jobs and incomes as well as their health and wellbeing, so as many people as possible are well placed to meet their own housing needs.